The Fountainhead: Ellsworth Toohey

 Harold Laski was one of Rand's inspirations for the character of Ellsworth Toohey.

 Ellsworth Monkton Toohey is Roark's antagonist.
 He is Rand's personification of evil—the most active and self-aware villain in any of her novels.
 Toohey is a socialist and represents the spirit of collectivism more generally.
 He styles himself as representative of the will of the masses but his actual desire is for power over others.
 He controls individual victims by destroying their sense of self-worth and seeks broader power (over "the world", as he declares to Keating in a moment of candor) by promoting the ideals of ethical altruism and a rigorous egalitarianism that treats all people and achievements as equally valuable.
-Rand used her memory of the democratic socialist British Labour Party chairman Harold Laski to help her imagine what Toohey would do in a given situation.
+Rand used her memory of Harold Laski, a democratic socialist politician and future British Labour Party chairman, to help her imagine what Toohey would do in a given situation.
 She attended a New York lecture by Laski as part of gathering material for the novel, following which she changed the physical appearance of the character to be similar to that of Laski.
 New York intellectuals Lewis Mumford and Clifton Fadiman also helped inspire the character.